 We can illustrate the likely benefit in both of these objectives based on data we’ve collected while delivering both LVC and traditional classes to our first LVC client, combined with some estimates on data that we don’t collect.
 For the traditional classes we deliver to this client, the trainer and most of the students travel to a central office at one of the main hubs in Europe.
 For these classes, we know for sure how many classes we ran, the attendance, and our own trainer’s expenses.
 We can estimate that half of the students flew in, that the distance flown was half the defined limit for EU short haul, and that the students that flew incurred similar expenses to the trainer.
 Based on these figures we estimate that doing so has resulted in:

 - 5 Million fewer passenger-kilometres of air travel

 Live virtual classrooms are here.
 Trainers are offering them, people are buying them, and students are learning through them.
 Whenever something new comes along, there is a healthy dose of scepticism – questions are rightly asked about the qualities of the new thing.
 Are we losing something valuable by not getting people together?
 People may even feel threatened by change if don’t want to be part of it.
-In the case of Live Virtual training, our view is that it is adding to, not replacing, traditional face to face training.
+In the case of live virtual training, our view is that it is adding to, not replacing, traditional classroom training.
 We will continue providing classes in person when it is the best thing to do.
 We are also pleased to be able to offer a high-quality, high-impact, interactive form of learning to people that may not otherwise have access to it.